SolaceProducts/solace-apache-beam/README.md

 ![Architecture Overview](images/Overview.png)

-It does not matter if the application communicates with the Solace PubSub+ broker (Appliances, Software and SolaceCloud) via a REST POST or AMQP, JMS or MQTT message, it can be sent streaming to Apache Beam for further processing by it's data runners and further on to other IO connectors such as BigQuery or Apache Cassandra, etc.
+Apache Beam applications can be designed to receive messages from a Solace PubSub+ broker (appliance, software, or Solace Cloud messaging service) regardless of its chosen communication method – whether it be REST POST, AMQP, JMS, or MQTT messages.
+And by using an Apache Beam data runner, these applications can be deployed onto various services, from which, the data they receive can be further processed by other I/O connectors to interact with other technologies such as Cloud BigQuery, Apache Cassandra, etc.

 The Solace Event Mesh is a clustered group of Solace PubSub+ Brokers that transparently, in real-time, route data events to any Service that is part of the Event Mesh.
 Solace PubSub+ Brokers are connected to each other as a multi-connected mesh that to individual services (consumers or producers of data events) appears to be a single Event Broker.
 Event messages are seamlessly transported within the entire Solace Event Mesh regardless of where the event is created and where the process exists that has registered interested in consuming the event.
-You can read move about the advantages of a Solace event mesh [here.](https://cloud.solace.com/learn/group_howto/ght_event_mesh.html)
+You can read move about the advantages of a Solace event mesh [here](https://cloud.solace.com/learn/group_howto/ght_event_mesh.html).

-Simply by having a Beam connected Solace PubSub+ broker added to the Event Mesh, the entire Event Mesh becomes aware of the data registration request and will know how to securely route the appropriate events to and from Beam Connected services.
+Simply by having a Beam-connected Solace PubSub+ broker added to the Event Mesh, the entire Event Mesh becomes aware of the data registration request and will know how to securely route the appropriate events to and from Beam-connected services.

-To understand the Beam architecture of source and sink IO connectors and runners please review [Beam Documentation.](https://beam.apache.org/documentation/)
+To understand the Beam architecture of source and sink I/O connectors and runners please review [Beam Documentation](https://beam.apache.org/documentation/).

-To understand the capabilities of different Beam runners please review the [runner compatibility matrix.](https://beam.apache.org/documentation/runners/capability-matrix/)
+To understand the capabilities of different Beam runners please review the [runner compatibility matrix](https://beam.apache.org/documentation/runners/capability-matrix/).

-This Beam integration solution allows any event from any service in the Solace Event Mesh [to be captured in:](https://beam.apache.org/documentation/io/built-in/)
+This Beam integration solution allows any event from any service in the Solace Event Mesh [to be captured in](https://beam.apache.org/documentation/io/built-in/):
 * Google BigQuery
 * Google Cloud Bigtable
 * Google Cloud Datastore